John Johnston (courtier): Courtier

 On leaving the army, Johnston joined the Lord Chamberlain's Office as Assistant Comptroller.
 He was appointed an Extra Equerry to the Queen in 1965.
 Until 1968, the Lord Chamberlain's duties included the licensing (and censoring) of plays and theatres under the Theatres Act 1843.
 He described the historic role of the Lord Chamberlain's Office in this area in his 1990 book, The Lord Chamberlain's Blue Pencil.
 Amongst his other duties, he helped to organise the celebrations of The Queen's Silver Jubilee in 1977.

 Johnston was promoted to Comptroller in 1981, replacing Lieutenant Colonel Sir Eric Penn shortly before the 1981 royal wedding of Charles, Prince of Wales and Lady Diana Spencer.
 As Comptroller, he took charge of protocol, state visits, investitures, garden parties, the State Opening of Parliament, royal weddings and royal funerals, administration of the royal palaces and the Royal Collection, the Central Chancery of Knighthood, the Lords-in-Waiting, the Gentlemen at Arms, the Yeomen of the Guard, the Royal Company of Archers, the Queen's Bargemaster, the Royal Watermen, and supervised swan upping.
 He also controlled royal styles and titles, matters of precedence, granting of Royal Warrants, and licensing the use of the royal arms.
 On one occasion, when dressed in the uniform of the Grenadier Guards, he stood prominently beside The Queen on Horse Guards Parade, holding her handbag.

 Amongst his other interests, Johnston was president of Hearing Dogs for the Deaf.

 For many years, Johnston occupied a grace and favour cottage in Home Park, Windsor.
 He bought a cottage in west Wales in the 1970s, which he used as a holiday home.
-He was appointed a Member of the Royal Victorian Order in 1971, advanced to Commander of the Royal Victorian Order in 1977, and made a Knight Commander of the Royal Victorian Order in 1981.
+He was appointed a Member of the Royal Victorian Order in 1971, advanced to Commander of the Royal Victorian Order in 1977, and made a Knight Commander of the Royal Victorian Order in the 1981 Birthday Honours.
 He was appointed a Knight Grand Cross of the Royal Victorian Order in 1987, the year in which he retired.
 He was succeeded as Comptroller by Lieutenant Colonel George Alston-Roberts-West, and moved to a house in Windsor Great Park.